 The meeting will be held in private.
-Electronic recordings of meetings or conversations are not permitted unless a complainant's own disability or special needs require it.
+Electronic recordings of meetings or conversations are not normally permitted unless required as part of reasonable adjustments.
 Prior knowledge and consent of all parties attending will be sought before meetings or conversations take place.
 Consent will be recorded in any minutes taken.